DakotahGodfrey/react-reddit-client/README.md

   - [x] Technologies used
   - [x] Application Features
   - [x] Future update plans
-- [ ] Write unit tests for the app's components using Jest and Enzyme
+- [x] Write unit tests for the app's components using Jest
-- [ ] Write E2E tests for the application.
+- [x] Write E2E tests for the application.
 - [x] The app is available on both desktop and mobile.
 - [x] Users can access the application [live](https://modest-bassi-524857.netlify.app/).
 - [x] Users see an intial view of the data when first visiting the app.